Henry-Pulver/learney-mvp/README.md

 ```
 (if that doesn't work, try `sudo docker run hello-world`)

-2. Have access to the locally-stored secret files (ask Henry for these if you don't have them already).
+2. Have access to the locally-stored secret files.

 #### Running